pisi/Reel/README.markdown

 * Browser and operating system agnostic.
 It's your choice.
 * No browser extensions needed.
 No Flash, nothing.
 It's just an image...
 * **NEW** Even more transparent, eventful & well-tested tiny code base.
-* Emerging tools for Drupal, Dreamweaver , Poser or Python by the community!
+* Emerging tools for Drupal, Dreamweaver, Poser or Python by the community!

 Demo
 ----